IntelRealSense/librealsense/examples/ar-advanced/readme.md

            std::cout << "Relocalization Event Detected." << std::endl;
 ```

-Continue within the callback is that we load the virtual object saved as static node in the map file in previous run:
+Continue within the callback is that we load the virtual object which had been saved as a static node in the map file in previous run:

 ```cpp
            // Get static node if available